napier-shopping-app/shopping_list/README.md

 3. Removed node_modules (FYI these will need to be installed locally though sidekick should prompt)
 4. Added FAB (floating action button) and add shopping list with basic functionality
 5. Added addList page - passes list between addList and Home via data provider under providers/data/
+6. Added login page - accessed through the menu bar and clicking on the avatar at the top

 # Map